UWPCE-PythonCert/ProgrammingInPython/source/exercises/dict_lab.rst

     #!/usr/bin/env python3

-Finally you need to make the file executable; do that with this command:
+Finally (on OS-X and linux) you need to make the file executable; do that with this command:

 .. code-block:: bash